Brown-University-Library/bell/README.md

 ### TODOs...

+- low-importance interesting idea -- create a script to check file-access dates to determine old-unused code.
 - switch paths in data/ to explicit relative paths, instead of settings
 - consider validating mods before sending it to api (tho api does validate it )
 - investigate indexing of metadata-only objects; specifically, object_type is 'undetermined' instead of 'CommonMetadata'